opral/monorepo/documentation/sdk/general.md

 {% /QuickLinks %}

 {% Callout variant="info" %}
 Nothing that fits your needs?
-Checkout other [supported SDKs](/documentation/sdk/overview#supported-sdks).
+Check out [i18n libraries that are supported via plugins](/documentation/plugins/registry).
 {% /Callout %}

 ## What benefits does the SDK provide?